 LOS ANGELES — Rachelle Shalom Visconte, a Ranco Santa Margarita attorney, was recently disbarred by the State Bar Court of California after she was convicted of seven misdemeanor criminal counts in two separate matters that showed moral turpitude and warranting disbarment.

 She was arrested for possession of narcotics and paraphernalia.
 VIsconte pleaded guilty to both misdemeanor counts.
-She was ordered by the criminal court to spend 180 days in an Orange Country jail and pay restitutions.
-The state bar did not find these convictions to display moral turpitude, though they held that the matter required discipline.
+She was ordered by the criminal court to spend 180 days in an Orange Country jail and pay restitution.
+The state bar did not find these convictions displayed moral turpitude, though they held that the matter required discipline.

 Visconte was admitted to the California State Bar in 1996 after graduating from the University of California Berkeley School of Law Boalt Hall.
 She had no prior record of discipline.